-Five child guidance clinics, all in the metropolitan area, operate under the administration of the School Medical Service.
+Six child guidance clinics in the metropolitan area and one at Newcastle operate under the administration of the School Medical Service.
 One clinic functions at the Yasmar Boys' Shelter and deals exclusively with cases which come before the Children's Courts.
 Each clinic is staffed by a psychiatrist, a psychologist and social workers.